4 CRM Tracking Tips That Can Increase Your Bottom Line

 When we say you need to track phone calls, what does that actually mean?
 Do you know your KPIs?

-Things like call duration and the number of client interactions are automatically covered by your CRM, so no need to worry about it.
+Things like call duration and the number of client interactions are automatically covered by your CRM, so no need to worry about them.

 But the other, more specific and custom sales metrics you get to set up according to your needs.